8 Strength & Endurance Principles for Enduro and Motocross

 First, ask yourself this question.
 Have you ever performed anything in everyday life that mimics the movement of a bicep curl?

 Now, ask yourself this question.
-How often do you use the deadlift movement when you lift something heavy off of the floor?
+How often do you use the deadlift movement when you lift your dirt bike off the ground?

 See?
 Natural movements are key.